fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 ## Modal dialogues

 [You probably don’t want to set the modal’s heading as an `<h1>`](https://stackoverflow.com/a/38467898).
 It likely displays content that exists on the page (which already has an `<h1>`) at a lower level of the document hierarchy.

+## ARIA

+Apply ARIA carefully.
+No ARIA is better than bad ARIA.

+Seek to use semantic HTML elements rather than reinvent the wheel.
+As Bruce Lawson says, “Built-in beats bolt-on, bigly”.

+HTML landmark elements (`<main>`, `<header>`, `<nav>` etc.) have built-in, implicit ARIA roles so there is no need to add `role="navigation"` (or similar) explictly as this would be duplication.

+There is no need to add the `aria-label` attribute to a `<nav>` or `<header>` (etc) element unless there are multiple of that element in the document, in which case provide a distinguishing `aria-label` for each.
+This label will allow an assistive technology user to be able to quickly understand the purpose of each.

 ## References